William Bonin: February 1980

-March
+March 1980

-Following his release, he was hired as a truck driver at Dependable Drive-Away.
-Bonin angered his boss (who was unaware of his status as a sex offender) by picking up hitchikers in his presence on one occasion, and by taking long, unnecessary routes (which detectives later took interest in).
-On March 14, Bonin abducted 18-year-old Van Nuys man Ronald Gatlin.
-Bonin beat and sodomized him, and hacked at him with an ice pick.
-The following day, his bound body was found behind an industrial building.
+Following his release, on March 14, Bonin abducted 18-year-old Van Nuys man Ronald Gatlin.
+Bonin bound, beat, and sodomized him, hacking him with an ice pick.
+The following day, Gatlin's body was found behind an industrial building.

-On March 21, Bonin offered a ride to 14-year-old hitchhiker Glenn Norman Barker.
-Barker was beaten and raped with objects, then strangled with a ligature, burned with a cigarette and had his rectum distended.
-Later that day, 15-year-old Russell Duane Rugh was abducted in Garden Grove.
-He was bound, beaten, and strangled to death, after an estimated eight hours of captivity.
-The two boys' bodies were discarded in Cleveland National Forest, close to the Ortega Highway, and found on the 23rd.
+On March 21, Bonin offered a ride to 14-year-old hitchhiker Glenn Barker.
+Barker was beaten, strangled, and raped with objects, including being burned with a cigarette.
+Later that day, Bonin abducted 15-year-old Russell Duane Rugh in Garden Grove, and held him captive for about eight hours.
+Rugh was bound, beaten, and strangled to death.
+His and Barker's bodies were discarded in Cleveland National Forest, close to the Ortega Highway, and were found on the 23rd.

-One Friday evening in March, Bonin offered 17-year-old William Ray Pugh a ride home, as the pair left Fraser's residence.
-Pugh accepted, and during the ride, Bonin asked him to have sex.
+On another day in March, Bonin offered 17-year-old William Pugh a ride home, as the pair left Fraser's residence.
+Pugh accepted, and during the ride, Bonin asked him for sex.
 According to Pugh, he attempted to leave the van once Bonin had slowed down at a stoplight.
-Bonin grabbed him, dragged him back inside, and admitted that he enjoyed abducting, restraining, torturing, and strangling hitchhikers.
-Bonin then informed Pugh how to murder without getting caught.
-Bonin said that he had chosen to refrain from sexually assaulting and murdering Pugh not out of sentiment, but because the pair had been seen leaving Fraser's party together.
-Pugh was driven to what he claimed was his home, and when the van left, he ran to his house.
+Bonin dragged him back inside, then informed Pugh how to commit murder without getting caught.
+Bonin said that he had refrained from sexually assaulting and murdering Pugh not out of sentiment, but because the pair had been seen leaving Fraser's party together.
+Pugh was driven to what he claimed was his home, and the van drove away.

 Pugh kept associating with Bonin.
-On March 25, Bonin and Pugh abducted 15-year-old runaway Harry Todd Turner from a Los Angeles street.
-Turner had escaped a boys' home in Lancaster four days prior.
-Pugh later testified that he and Bonin lured Turner into Bonin's van with an offer of $20 for sex.
-After binding and sodomizing Turner, Bonin bit into his penis until it tore, and then ordered Pugh to beat him up.
-After Pugh bludgeoned and beat him, Bonin strangled him to death.
-His body was discarded behind a Los Angeles business.
+On March 25, Bonin and Pugh abducted a 15-year-old runaway from Lancaster, Harry Turner, in Los Angeles.
+Pugh and Bonin likely lured Turner into Bonin's van for sex.
+After binding and sodomizing Turner, Pugh bludgeoned and beat him, while Bonin bit Turner's penis off and fatally strangled him.
+His body was discarded behind a nearby business.